 bcdedit /delete {d28ddd3f-6f44-11ec-bf02-800edb08da9a}

-After you successfully delete the boot menu of Ubuntu, you can proceed to step 3, delete the partition containing the operating system, and completely remove Ubuntu dual boot Windows 11 and 10.
+After successfully removing the Ubuntu boot menu, you can proceed to step 3, deleting the partitions containing the operating system and completely removing Ubuntu dual-booting with Windows.

 Step 3.
 Delete Ubuntu partition